 * Insurance (prior to your journey please ensure your travel insurance is valid in your country of origin)

-Tour Highlights: 7 day, 6 night land-based, unforgettable accommodation, transfers and ground transportation, 2 nights at the recognized Finch Bay hotel at Santa Cruz, 2 nights at special hotel...
+Tour Highlights: 7 day, 6 night land-based, unforgettable accommodation, transfers and ground transportation, 2 nights at our exclusive tented camp at Santa Cruz, 2 nights at cozy hotel in...